Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Immortals/Lesser Immortals/Booned Mortals/Tal'berius Tarrilion.md

 ---
-Lineage: Dragonborn (Pure)
+classification: dragonborn (elf)
+race: dravaran
-Birth Year: 1243 BS
+birth: 1243 BS
-Death Year:
+death:
+PC: false
+aliases:
+  - architect arcane
 ---

 Tal'berius was born of Tar'Daroth'ul Magnar'illion, thiry years before the sundering war, and is known as Tar'illion.
 He was the son of [[Magnar]].
 His brother, [[Artorius]] and he were both geniuses and powerful sorcerers, and were sent to study under [[Rondar]], and quickly outpaced Rondar's existing apprentice, [[Garrett]] until he quit.
 Twelve years before the Sundering War, he and his brother published the [[Codex Arcanum]].